 - Transfer the berries to resealable plastic storage bags, forcing as much air as possible out of the bag before sealing it.

-- Store the frozen berries in the freezer until you're ready to use them, up to 6 months (or a year if you have a stand-alone freezer).
+- Store the frozen berries in the freezer until you're ready to use them for up to 6 months (or a year if you have a stand-alone deep freezer).

 How to Use Frozen Berries

-First off, frozen berries are perfect for making smoothies and shakes.
-Their frozen texture adds thickness to blended drinks without watering them down with ice or having to add banana or yogurt, if you're not in the mood.
-For the smoothest, yet thickest, final texture, whirl any ingredients that aren't berries first; then, with the blender running, slowly add the frozen berries, letting the blender whirl until the berries are fully broken down and integrated into the smoothie or shake.
+One of the most popular uses for frozen berries is fruit smoothies and shakes.
+Their frozen texture adds thickness and coldness to blended drinks without watering them down with ice.
+For the smoothest and thickest texture, whirl any ingredients that aren't berries first; then, with the blender running, slowly add the frozen berries, letting the blender whirl until the berries are fully broken down and integrated into the drink.

-Second, frozen berries work beautifully in baked goods.
-I challenge you to tell the difference between the fresh and frozen—in fact, in test kitchen experiments, we found that baked goods made with frozen berries were, if anything, on the whole even better.
-How can that be?
-Well, freezing necessarily dries out the berries just a tiny bit, and the loss of that excess moisture is a benefit in baked goods, where too much juice can ruin the texture of doughs and batters.
+Frozen berries also work beautifully in baked goods.
+Most people can't tell a difference between baked goods made with fresh berries and frozen berries.
+In fact, we've found that baked goods made with frozen berries are, on the whole, even better.
+Freezing necessarily dries out the berries just a tiny bit, and the loss of that excess moisture is a benefit in baked goods, where too much juice can ruin the texture of doughs and batters.

-Finally, freezing berries is also a great way to postpone jam- and jelly-making (or chutney-making!).
+Finally, freezing berries is also a great way to postpone jam, jelly, or chutney making.
 Freeze the berries when they are perfectly ripe and fresh, and then make the jam whenever you have the time and inclination.
 Standing over a hot pot isn't the ideal way to spend a summer afternoon when berries are in season.
 Save them away for a cool fall or winter day and warm up your house with the smell of jam.